-I volunteer at the Boys and Girls Club in Salem and I work as a waitress in a restaurant.
-Thus, I have become most comfortable conversing with people from widely diverse ethnic groups and I have worked hard to develop excellent customer service skills that will also help me in nursing.
-Serving elementary students and picky customers has helped me to learn patience and to always remain amicable to others.
-I love cities and I have visited many.
+I volunteer at the Boys and Girls Club in Salem as a waitress in a restaurant.
+Thus, I am most comfortable conversing with people from diverse ethnic groups.
+I have worked hard to develop excellent customer service skills that will help me in nursing.
+Serving elementary students and picky customers has helped me learn patience and always remain amicable to others.
+I love cities, and I have visited many.
 In addition to Shanghai, Beijing, Nanjing, and Hong Kong, I have been to Tokyo, Seoul, Bangkok, Las Vegas, Los Angeles, New York, Seattle, and Vancouver.
-My travels have helped me to understand the superficiality of our differences and to celebrate our great diversity in Asia as well as North America.
+My travels have helped me understand the superficiality of our differences and celebrate our great diversity in Asia and North America.
 This will help me to be an empathetic and understanding nursing professional.

 I look forward to beginning your program, and I want to thank you for considering my application.